-Science is a dynamic, collaborative human activity that uses distinctive ways of valuing, thinking and working to understand natural phenomena.
+Science is a dynamic and collaborative human activity that uses distinctive ways of valuing, thinking and working to understand natural phenomena.
 Science is based on people's aspirations and motivations to follow their curiosity and wonder about the physical, biological and technological world.
-Scientific knowledge represents the constructions made by people endeavouring to explain their observations of the world around them.
+Scientific knowledge represents the constructs made by people endeavouring to explain their observations of the world around them.
 Scientific explanations are built in different ways as people pursue intuitive and imaginative ideas, respond in a rational way to hunches, guesses and chance events, challenge attitudes of the time, and generate a range of solutions to problems, building on existing scientific knowledge.
-As a result of these endeavours, people can use their scientific understandings with confidence in their daily lives.
-Because scientific explanations are open to scrutiny, scientific knowledge may be tentative and is continually refined in the light of new evidence.

-The Integrated Science General course is a course grounded in the belief that science is, in essence, a practical activity.
+The ever growing importance of science in our daily lives demands a population that has sufficient knowledge and understanding to follow science and scientific debates with interest, and to engage with the issues science and technology pose, for both themselves and for society as a whole.
+The Scicence in Practice General course encourages students to be questioning, reflective and critical thinkers about scientific issues, enabling them to make informed decisions about questions that directly affect their lives and the lives of others.
+Science in Practice is a course grounded in the belief that science is, in essence, a practical activity.
 From this stems the view that conceptual understandings in science derive from a need to find solutions to real problems in the first instance.
 The inquiring scientist may then take these understandings and apply them in a new context, often quite removed from their original field.
 This course seeks to reflect this creative element of science as inquiry.
-It should involve students in research that develops a variety of skills, including the use of appropriate technology, an array of diverse methods of investigation, and a sense of the practical application of the domain.
-It emphasises formulating and testing hypotheses and the critical importance of evidence in forming conclusions.
+It should involve students in research that develops a variety of skills, including the use of appropriate technology and an array of diverse methods of investigation.
 This course enables them to investigate science issues in the context of the world around them, and encourages student collaboration and cooperation with community members employed in scientific pursuits.
-It requires them to be creative, intellectually honest, to evaluate arguments with scepticism, and to conduct their investigations in ways that are ethical, fair and respectful of others.

-Prerequisites

-Nil

-Time off campus

-Day excursion

-Year 11

-Unit 1: Biological and Earth systems

-The emphasis of this unit is on biological and Earth systems, focusing on the following topics: interrelationships between Earth systems, structure and function of biological systems, ecosystems and sustainability, species continuity and change.

-Unit 2: Physical and chemical systems

-The emphasis of this unit is on physical and chemical systems, focusing on the following topics: atomic structure, chemical reactions, mixtures and solutions, motion and forces, energy.

-Career Pathways

-The Integrated Science General course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.

-Year 12

-Unit 3: Water

-Through an integrated, scientific approach, this unit focuses on water as a resource and its importance to life on Earth.

-Unit 4: Energy

-This unit focuses on energy, energy uses, energy production and sustainability of energy resources, through an integrated scientific approach.
+It requires students to be creatve, intellectually honest, to evaluate arguments with scepticism, and to conduct their investigations in ways that are safe, ethical, fair and respectful of others.
+Prerequisites Nil Year 11 and 12 Units 1 - 4: Units integrate concepts, ideas and associated skills from each content area using a contextual approach that utilises learning experiences from aspects of at least two of the science disciplines - Biology, Chemistry, Earth Science and Physics, with a minimum of three different science disciplines integrated across a pair of units (Units 1 and 2 in Year 11, and Units 3 and 4 in Year 12).
+Units of work developed through contexts enable students to identify science in their world and understand the importance of science in their lives.
+Career Pathways The Science in Practice course is inclusive and aims to be attractive to students with a wide variety of backgrounds, interests and career aspirations.
+Units of work allow students to explore, investigate and model processes through practical activities.
+Students should also be encouraged to use information and communication technology to gather and interpret data, and communicate their findings in a variety of ways.